-The latest directory of job titles from Occupational Information Network (O*Net) features a variety of new entries that many people have never heard of before.
+The directory of job titles from Occupational Information Network (O*Net) features a variety of entries that many people have never heard of before.

 Some of these jobs -- at least the duties -- have been around in some form for a while.
 What's new is a "professional pathway" for these careers, according to employment expert and author Laurence Shatkin.
 "O*Net officially recognizes job titles once there is a critical mass of workers in those jobs and a clear road map for attaining the positions," he says.

 Related: Discover your perfect career path and get customized job recommendations based on your military experience and vocational interests with Military.com's Military Skills Translator + Personality Assessment.

 There are many green-collar job titles on O*Net, which is developed for the US Department of Labor.
 Civil engineers who work on various aspects of the wind farm now have their own job category: wind farm engineers.
 These engineers work on performance of turbines and the overall performance of the wind farm and also oversee aspects of construction and mechanical development.
 They usually have a BS in engineering with a focus in construction or civil or structural engineering.
 Some technical colleges now offer degrees in wind farm engineering.
 AWEA pegs the average salary at $80,000.

 Solar thermal technicians design, develop, install and maintain solar thermal systems used to heat water and produce energy.
 Renewable energy plants, companies that install solar panels for domestic use, construction companies, consulting firms and hotel chains use these technicians.
 A two- or four-degree in mechanical engineering or electronics is helpful, but some apprenticeship programs exist as well.